New Sea Doo Platform Features For All Models…

-This article is the 4th in my series about the 2018 Sea Doo innovations.
+This article is the 4th in my series about Sea Doo innovations that started in 2018.
 Article 1 is a general overview.
 My 2nd post is about the new ST3 Hull. #3 talks about the various storage ideas.
-And now this one speaks to the many Sea Doo platform features on the deck around the rider.
+And now this one speaks to the many Sea Doo platform features on the deck around the rider to enhance PWC adventures.

 Reconfigurable & Removable Rear Seat

-Tow Eye: When I go solo on Sea Doo tours next summer, I’ve thought of riding without the rear seat.
+When I ride 1-up on Sea Doo tours next summer, I’ve thought of riding without the rear seat.
 But that begged the question, does no rear seat mean no ski tow eye or rear grab handle?
 Remember previous models.
 These standard items were part of their fixed rear seat configuration.

 Never fear, I’m good to go single seated!
 The new Sea Doo platform features include a new ski tow eye.
 It’s now located at the back centre edge of the rear deck.
 It’s rated for the same weight capacity as previous models.
 So if you ever have to tow another watercraft, no problem (assuming you have a proper rope).
 It’s also great for pulling inflatables.
 But for serious water-skiing or wakeboarding, check out the new ski pylon below.

 Rear Grab Handle

 Meanwhile, the rear grab handle that assists riders with re-boarding is now recessed into the rear deck.
 So it tucks away when not in use.
 This location is actually easier for most folks to reach and use.
 Especially when using the redesigned boarding ladder.
 It’s an inch deeper and also wider.
 Plus, it’s mounted lower for better access.
 It’s also supposed to be easier on your knees or feet while climbing on.

 Rear Deck Ideas